Have some time on your hands?

 One day, the world ended and a new world unfolded, just like in the novel he read.

 As soon as it was turned from a web novel into a Wednesday webtoon, it quickly gained popularity.

-Even with the flood of new webtoons, it still distinguishes itself with its unique concept.
+Even with the flood of new webtoons, O.R. distinguishes itself with its unique concept.
 I also love the drawings and storyline.